Apr 22 2006

-Photographer Jeff Curto is Professor and Coordinator of the Photography Program at College of DuPage in Glen Ellyn, Illinois, where he has taught since 1984.
-Courses frequently taught include History of Photography (which has its own podcast), Tools & Techniques for Digital Photography, Advanced Digital Imaging and Extended Photographic Projects.
-His teaching efforts earned him an Honorable Mention in the Santa Fe Center for Photography’s annual Teacher of the Year - Patron Saint of Photography award for 2007.
+Photographer Jeff Curto is Professor Emeritus of Photography at College of DuPage in Glen Ellyn, Illinois, where he taught from 1984 to 2014.
+Courses frequently taught included History of Photography, which spawned the popular History of Photography Podcast.
+His teaching efforts earned him an Honorable Mention in the Santa Fe Center for Photography’s annual Teacher of the Year – Patron Saint of Photography award for 2007.

 Prior to employment at College of DuPage, Jeff worked extensively as a freelance photographer, specializing in event and public relations photography, architectural interiors and exteriors, portrait and product photography.
 Further, Jeff spent time in the photo-processing industry, working primarily as a custom photographic printer in both B&W and color.